euroscipy/euroscipy_proceedings/papers/hendrik_heuer/heuer.rst

 Background
 ----------

+The distributional hypothesis by Harris states that words with similar meaning occur in similar contexts \cite{sahlgren_introduction_2005}.
+This implies that the meaning of words can be inferred from its distribution across contexts.
+The goal of Distributional Semantics is to find a representation, e.g. a vector, that approximates the meaning of a word (see Figure 2) \cite{bruni_multimodal_2014}.
+The traditional approach to statistical modelling of language is based on counting frequencies of occurrences of short symbol sequences of length up to N and did not exploit distributed representations \cite{lecun_deep_2015}.
+The general idea behind word space models is to use distributional statistics to generate high-dimensional vector spaces, where a word is represented by a context vector that encodes semantic similarity \cite{sahlgren_introduction_2005}.

+There are a variety of computational models that implement the Distributional Hypothesis, including word2vec \cite{mikolov_efficient_2013}, GloVe \cite{pennington_glove:_2014}, Dependency-based word embeddings \cite{levy_dependency-based_2014} and Random Indexing \cite{sahlgren_introduction_2005}.
+For all of the techniques, Python implementations exist.
+Word2vec is available in gensim.
+The dependency-based word embeddings by Levy and Goldberg (2014) are implemented in spaCy.
+Random Indexing is available

-Word vectors capture many linguistic properties such as gender, tense, plurality and even semantic concepts like "is capital city of", which we exploit using a combination of dimensionality reduction and data visualization.
+word2vec word vectors can capture many linguistic properties such as gender, tense, plurality and even semantic concepts like "is capital city of", which we exploit using a combination of dimensionality reduction and data visualization.

 word2vec